In-house vs. Outsourced Medical Records Scanning

 It is time for healthcare organisations to begin making the transition from paper to digital.
-Digitizing medical records can dramatically reduce costs, while simultaneously making your patients' medical data more secure, reducing clinical risk and improving patient care.
+Digitising medical records can dramatically reduce costs, while simultaneously making your patients' medical data more secure, reducing clinical risk and improving patient care.

 Additionally, there are other drivers that impact this decision.
 For instance, in the UK, ‘Paperless 2024’ is an opportunity to transform health and social care by offering everyone from administration and care professionals to patients, better use of data and technology.
 In the US, the impact of electronic medical records is still undergoing a debate - but according to statistics from 2004 - 2014, saw a steady increase in more doctors using electronic medical records and is a continuing upward trend.

 When done well, making the switch from paper-based to digital medical records can be a painless process that quickly pays for itself.

-There are two ways that healthcare organisations can choose to digitize their medical records - you can decide to do it in-house or you can choose to outsource it to a professional document scanning and management company.
+There are two ways that healthcare organisations can choose to digitise their medical records - you can decide to do it in-house or you can choose to outsource it to a professional document scanning and management company.

 1. In-house medical records scanning

 The majority of healthcare organisations will have a vast number of active and legacy medical records.
 To be able to manage the scanning of these medical records in-house you need to consider the following: